 When she’s not sharing her experiences through blogging, public speaking, facilitating workshops, retreats or one-on-one coaching, you can find her in, on or under the water, running, practicing yoga, baking bread and volunteering in her community.

-Her first ebook, The Flip Side of Failure: Your Complete Goal Success System provides a framework for those struggling with the process of accomplishing meaningful goals, now available in an online course.
+Her first book, The Flip Side of Failure: Your Complete Goal Success System provides a framework for those struggling with the process of accomplishing meaningful goals, now available in an online course.
 Her next book is already in progress and anticipated to be released in 2019.

 Schedule a consultation with Elizabeth or email her at Elizabeth@ThriveThisDay.com.